spco/git-novice/_episodes/08-collab.md

 >
 > The Owner pushed commits to the repository without giving any information
 > to the Collaborator.
 How can the Collaborator find out what has changed with
 > command line?
-And on GitHub?
+And on Bitbucket?
 >
 > > ## Solution
 > > On the command line, the Collaborator can use ```git fetch origin master```